 I’ve learned a lot reading through the phenomenal book As We Have Always Done.
-I learned that extraction is a settler-colonial way of interacting with the world around you.
+I learned that extraction is a way of interacting with the world around you that began with white colonialism.
 Extraction drains resources and value from all it touches, all to serve the extractor.
 When we learn that’s how the world works, it is the tools we apply to other parts of our lives.
 A world of such extraction will by default create more extraction.
 It’s all we know.
 I’m finding that the capitalist mechanisms of extraction are also how many social services operate too.

 Isolation seeks to reduce and separate something into its component parts.
 With many grains, we grind and separate the wheat from its germ and bran to make a refined flour.
 This flour is devoid of its taste and nutritional value.
 Enriched flour adds back some of the vitamins and minerals to the refined flour.
 But enriched flour is not identical to a whole grain flour.

 In social programs, isolation creates “separate but equal” education.
 Isolation touts a Nordic diet without the welfare and medical care of those countries that may be the true cause of longevity.